iq-motion-control/iq-module-communication-doc/docs/tutorials/motor_noise_debugging.rst

 Using multiple frame ground locations also introduces potential ground faults that one should consider protecting against.
 For example, if a ground power connection is broken the ground current will have a return path through the vehicle frame.
 Special care should be taken to avoid turning a carbon fiber vehicle frame into a ground power return bus.
 Carbon fiber is a bad material to use as a power bus because it has a relatively high resistivity compared to aluminum or copper.
 A material with a higher resistivity will produce more waste heat at the same current load than a material with a lower resistivity.
-Put simply, intentionally conducting power ground through standard carbon fiber at currents typically associated with drone motors may create a fire hazard.
+Therefore, conducting power ground through standard carbon fiber at high operating currents may create a fire hazard.
 To prevent ground faults associated with cabling, cable harnesses should be designed with mechanical features for use in a high vibration environment like a vehicle frame.
 Additionally, consider making redundant ground connections through a fuse or polymeric positive temperature coefficient device (PTC) to prevent high current flows through a carbon fiber frame.